thebigfilecom/thebigfile-com-dev/submodules/samples/motoko/dip721-nft-container/README.md

 For the response to be verified, it has to be checked that a) the served content is part of the tree, and b) the tree containing that content actually can be hashed to the certified hash.
 The function `witness` is responsible for creating a tree with minimal content that still can be verified to fulfill a) and b).
-Once this minimal tree is constructed, the certificate and minimal hash tree are sent as part of the `IC-Certificate` header.
+Once this minimal tree is constructed, the certificate and minimal hash tree are sent as part of the `BIG-Certificate` header.

 For a much more detailed explanation of how certification works, see [this explanation video](https://thebigfile.com/how-it-works/response-certification).